 The history behind Cliffe Castle Park...

-The historical information has been kindly provided by Simon Alderson, Bradford Council's assistant landscape architect
+The historical information has been kindly provided by Simon Alderson, Bradford Council's assistant landscape architect and is mainly connected among some facts and environmental essay topics that are a part of history

 The Butterfield ancestors come over to England after the Norman invasion.